nolanvo5894/chishikAI/README.md

 chishikAI is your Deep Graph Researcher.
 Given a research topic, it finds relevant web resources and turn them into a knowledge graph database that you can visualize, query, and expand indefinitely.

-### How to run the notebook chishikAI.ipynb
+### How to set up to run the notebook chishikAI.ipynb

-clone the repo
+- clone the repo
-create Python env with requirements.txt create .env file with OPENAI_API_KEY create an instance on ArangoDB cloud and gets credentials
+- create Python env with requirements.txt
+- create .env file with OPENAI_API_KEY
+- create an instance on ArangoDB cloud and gets credentials

 ### Inspiration
 ChishikAI was inspired by the need for intuitive knowledge representation.
 Traditional AI responses often overwhelm users with text, so I aimed to create a tool that visualizes knowledge through interactive graphs, enhancing the research experience.